medpaf/face-mask-detector/README.md

 ## How to use

 The `gui.py` file can be used to perform all tasks.
-Currently this script can only be used in Linux.
-However it will also support Windows and macOS soon.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/61552222/134894426-4d9d3051-f2ec-45c0-9994-857650209e1f.png" />